zhanhaozhao/VeriTxn/README.txt

 dbms benchmark has the following parameters in the config file.
 Parameters with a * sign should not be changed NODE_CNT    : number of nodes in the system
-  CORE_CNT		: number of cores modeled in the system PART_CNT		: number of logical partitions in the system THREAD_CNT	: number of threads running at the same time PAGE_SIZE		: memory page size
+  PART_CNT		: number of logical partitions in the system THREAD_CNT	: number of threads running at the same time PAGE_SIZE		: memory page size